breqwatr/voidith/doc/ceph-install.md

 If the disks that will be used for OSDs are not brand new, you need to clear the first few blocks of data off each one.

-If it's easy to install voidith on the OSD nodes, you can use use `voidith ceph zap-disk`.
+If it's easy to install voithos on the OSD nodes, you can use use `voithos ceph zap-disk`.

 If not, that command just wraps the following to commands: